Kurense/kurense.com/disbursements/claims.md

 layout: disbursements
 ---

-# Get emergency funds to disaster victims&mdash;fast.
+# Get emergency funds to disaster victims—fast.

 Kurensē provides insurance companies, government agencies, and relief organizations branded prepaid cards to pay for necessities in the aftermath